ldcWV/15-466-f22-base6/README.md

 Thus, the main strategy is to move in a way similar to the NPCs.
 When a coin spawns, you should collect it inconspicuously to avoid drawing attention.
 Meanwhile, you have to pay attention to the other circles to decide which ones are real players.

+Note that players spawn in spectating mode by default.
+You need to press 'R' to restart so that all spectators become players.

 Sources: reused some default assets (circles and rectangular arena)

 This game was built with [NEST](NEST.md).